-“I remember getting prescribed anti-inflammatories like candy,” said Cerrone, now a 31-year-old patient advocate who lives in Pittsburgh.
-“I lived on naproxen from fifth grade until I graduated high school.”
+“I remember getting prescribed anti-inflammatories like candy,” says Cerrone, now a 31-year-old patient advocate who lives in Pittsburgh.
+“I lived on [them] from fifth grade until I graduated high school.”
 The drugs wreaked havoc on Cerrone’s stomach, and they didn’t necessarily alleviate her pain.
-Her physicians ultimately prescribed narcotic painkillers such as Vicodin, which also yielded only limited relief.
+Her physicians ultimately prescribed narcotic painkillers, which also yielded only limited relief.

 Such a course of treatment was typical of that era, when many physicians relied heavily on opioids in treating chronic pain, even when they didn’t produce much actual benefit to the patient.

-“Now we realize that opioids never really work very well for chronic pain,” Clauw said.
+“Now we realize that opioids never really work very well for chronic pain,” Clauw says.

 One unintended consequence of their overuse is the current opioid epidemic that, according to the Centers for Disease Control and Prevention, claimed more than 33,000 lives in 2015.
 Only recently has the broader medical community begun to take a more individualized, nuanced approach to managing chronic pain.

-Among the more recent findings is the idea that for many patients, chronic pain emanates not only from the site of damage caused by a condition such as psoriatic arthritis, but also from the brain and central nervous system.
+Among the more recent findings is the idea that for many patients, chronic pain emanates not only from the site of damage caused by a condition such as PsA, but also from the brain and central nervous system.

-“What is really common in [autoimmune] conditions is what we call ‘centralized pain,” Clauw said.
+“What is really common in [autoimmune] conditions is what we call ‘centralized pain,” Clauw says.
 “The brain is turning up the amplifier on pain processing throughout the entire body.”